greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_RESOURCE_GROUP.html.md

 :   **Note:** You cannot set the `CONCURRENCY` value for the `admin_group` to zero \(0\).

 CPU\_RATE\_LIMIT integer
-CPUSET tuple
+CPUSET <coordinator_cores>;<segment_cores>
 :   Required.
 You must specify only one of `CPU_RATE_LIMIT` or `CPUSET` when you create a resource group.

 :   `CPU_RATE_LIMIT` is the percentage of CPU resources to allocate to this resource group.
 The minimum CPU percentage you can specify for a resource group is 1.
 The maximum is 100.
 The sum of the `CPU_RATE_LIMIT` values specified for all resource groups defined in the Greenplum Database cluster must be less than or equal to 100.

-:   `CPUSET` identifies the CPU cores to reserve for this resource group.
-The CPU cores that you specify in tuple must be available in the system and cannot overlap with any CPU cores that you specify for other resource groups.
+:   `CPUSET` identifies the CPU cores to reserve for this resource group on the coordinator host and on segment hosts.
+The CPU cores that you specify must be available in the system and cannot overlap with any CPU cores that you specify for other resource groups.

-:   tuple is a comma-separated list of single core numbers or core number intervals.
-You must enclose tuple in single quotes, for example, '1,3-4'.
+:   Specify cores as a comma-separated list of single core numbers or core number intervals.
+Define the coordinator host cores first, followed by segment host cores, and separate the two with a semicolon.
+You must enclose the full core configuration in single quotes.
+For example, '1;1,3-4' configures core 1 for the coordinator host, and cores 1, 3, and 4 for the segment hosts.

 :   **Note:** You can configure `CPUSET` for a resource group only after you have enabled resource group-based resource management for your Greenplum Database cluster.